Do you want to get an insight into the healthcare system in Canada?

 This could be explained by the community’s limited income and lower education levels, combined with higher unemployment rates.
 The most common health problems indigenous people face are diabetes, high blood pressure, allergies, and arthritis.

 So let’s wrap it up.
 Despite the universal medical coverage and efforts towards improving the nation’s health, Canada statistics show certain areas of concern.
-These include the emerging challenge posed by chronic diseases, and mental illnesses and opioid use, especially among particular population groups.
+These include the emerging challenge posed by chronic, critical, and mental illnesses and opioid use, especially among particular population groups.

 But it’s not all bad news: